ComputeBnB/ComputeBnB/README.md

 - at least two workers appear automatically on the LAN
 - the client can select a worker
 - the user can submit a Python script
-- the worker runs the script
+- the worker runs the script in Docker
 - logs stream in real time
 - timeout works correctly
 - final state is shown cleanly